Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/enabling_identity_provider_configuration/enabling_idp_configuration_for_all_domain_users.md

 ---
 title: Enabling IdP configuration for all domain users
 linkTitle: Enabling IdP configuration for all domain users
-description: How to enable the Identity Provider configuration for all users on the domain.
 weight: 20
 date: 2021-08-12
 ---